 For too long, strict regulations, conflicting standards, political battles among legacy systems, and huge integration expenses have historically contributed to the disparity that is so often seen in healthcare.
 More often than not, and perhaps even unbeknownst to many consumers, healthcare IT is a hot mess of disconnected systems.

-The lack of interoperability has been identified as one of the biggest problems and barriers to innovation that needs to be addressed in healthcare in the U.S.
+The lack of interoperability in healthcare has been identified as one of the biggest problems and barriers to innovation that needs to be addressed in healthcare in the U.S.

 It will certainly take a village of innovators to change this status quo for good in healthcare, and this village will house tech behemoths that are entering from the outside.